jchristopher/linkmarklet/readme.txt

 Instead of the traditional Press This! interface, Linkmarklet offers a much more streamlined UI allowing you to linkblog quickly.
 Upon clicking the bookmarklet, Linkmarklet will present you with a simple way of editing the page title, the page link, the page slug, and the post content.
 In the settings you can define two things:

 1. The category to which Linkmarklet posts will be added
-2. The Custom Field name you\'re using to store the submitted link
+2. The Custom Field name you're using to store the submitted link

 That's about it.
 Clicking Post pushes the entry live instantly.
 More features forthcoming.